How the Organic Acids Test might help turn things around!

 My HVA/VMA RATIO was HIGH, i.e. my Homovanillic (HVA) was above range, and my vanillylmandelic acid (VMA) was lower in its range), which means decreased conversion of dopamine to norepinephrine, and the enzyme responsible for that conversion is copper (mine was too high) and Vitamin C (the latter was VERY low since copper is an antagonist–more later!)
 This seems to be related to my copper levels all over again.
 I also had a very high HPHPA, which literature states can cause this high HVA/VAM ratio.
 (I am hesitant to include links as you will see serious diseases associated with these issues, which I do not have.
 So if you research this, keep that in mind–they will mention a wide ranges of problems associated with these, starting with the worse, and you may not have the worse, as I don’t).
 The bottom line of all the above is that I need to hugely improve my gut bacteria(5), which I have been working on, and still need more work.

-My Quinolinic/5-HIAA (serotonin) Ratio high, which means neural excitotoxicity in brain, but is also associated with excessive inflammation, which I could have due to the continued yeast issue.
+My Quinolinic/5-HIAA (serotonin) Ratio high, which means neural excitotoxicity in brain, but is also associated with excessive inflammation.
 Quinolinic acid derived from tryptophan and is an important intermediate that the body uses to make the essential nutritional cofactor NAD (B3).
 The recommendation is to take l-carnitine and turmeric, as well as NAD, which I am now on in the reduced form.
+(Update: turns out this high ratio/brain inflammation was caused by lingering mold in me, which I didn’t know when I originally wrote this section.
+I will talk about this in the third red update below for early 2017.)

 What the Great Plains OAT revealed as far as KETONE & FATTY ACID